leprec0n/web/README.md

 ## Tests

 Tests are run with cypress.
 To run all tests use `npx cypress run`.
+To run specific file `npx cypress run --spec <path/to/file>`.